department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 Your service member can log in with their CAC or DS Logon using Internet Explorer as soon as they receive notice that they can start using SOES.

-**If your service member is part of the Public Health Service,** you’ll need to fill out the Spouse Coverage Election and Certificate (SGLV 8286A) and have your service member turn it in to their unit's personnel officer. <br>
+**If your service member is part of the Public Health Service,** you’ll need to fill out the Spouse Coverage Election and Certificate (SGLV 8286A) and have them turn it in to their unit's personnel officer. <br>
 [Download the Spouse Coverage Election and Certificate](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2017-10.PDF)

 <br>